micnil/micnil.github.io/content/work/diffuse.md

 * Word/character diff.
 * Side-by-side diff.

-I want a single application I can turn to when I am about to look at, and review other peoples code.
+I want a single application I can turn to when I am about to look at, and review other people's code.
 Not necessarily all the features of a Git GUI client.
 I want to be able to search for the commits i want to review, then select them all at once, or one by one.
 Then I want to write comments, right there in the code.

 One feature that I haven't seen anywhere else, is being able to review multiple non-sequential commits on a single branch, without including all commits in-between.
 A use case specifically for trunk based development, where you typically won't review the diff of an entire branch (e.g. Pull request).